O2 waives the exit fee on death – but the handset debt still stands

 • High call volumes at the bereavement team during busy periods

-If you haven’t heard back within two weeks, it’s worth following up by email to confirm the account has been closed.
+If you have not heard back within two weeks, it is worth following up by email to confirm the account has been closed.

 Tips and things to watch out for

 Ask about the final bill.
-Before the call ends, ask the agent to confirm whether there is an outstanding balance and when you’ll receive the final statement.
+Before the call ends, ask the agent to confirm whether there is an outstanding balance and when you will receive the final statement.
 This avoids surprises later.

 Stop the direct debit – but wait.
 If you have access to the deceased’s bank account, it can be tempting to cancel the direct debit immediately.
 Hold off until the account is confirmed as closed, as an early cancellation can complicate the final bill process and may generate a default notice.